PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ::: exercise Exercise 1

 When opening [this BagaWork project](/editor#eNq1UsFqg0AQ/ZXtXBpBgloCxUuxpZQcWkoTaEsNZNExSs2u7I40Qfz3rjEJUWJLDz0oM755b948rIAXBfgVRDJG8CHKudbscRsUBcMNoYg1M3UVipCaJ1LICWfEFT3zFY6sFiGFVCrBjkDztW5JNdQ2JDKPUWnwPyrIYvBdGwRfNxt3FLBBJolGegPfOdTvpq4XNhRGr8NsxaZt0zHerHaPxpuu5/yhzPqe52Z8TOY1Ws7TTLNsL3OxtDpX2LAB33OMvS34V87R2hzXRW6kOxY7rgL9OU2CuMx30fzR3ov80uMozfJYoRi1UEizgkdoH7qTEwKFbCtLtouIUcoFc69vlpZ9nnkn83ItzizoD4Z0WxJJsV/zJE8kf5l9R/3D8AGxer9MG6XXi/JeEKpghf8f5GvK6VI3WSpm9Icj7NzqOidzXWQyhHiDHG8ysLUX1qL+BtD7XAA=) in the editor, it correctly displays a preview of `Page1` in the app.
-But, if you click on the `MyApp` button and preview the app, you can see that something is wrong: `MyApp.createStartPage()` tries to send back `StartPage`, which doesn't exist!
-So, when trying to run the app for real, it will crash as soon as it starts running.
+But, if you view the code for `MyApp.createStartPage()` you can see that it tries to send back the page named `StartPage`, which doesn't exist!
+So, if you would try to run this app for real (and not only previewing it in the editor), then it would will crash as soon as it starts running, and complain that it can't find the page `StartPage`.
 Fix this problem (please ^^).

 ::::hint